 Broadly speaking, Assist-2-Sell reviews for local offices and agents are generally positive, albeit a bit few and far between.
 Many offices have few if any reviews, which makes it difficult to summarize any key takeaways about the service as a whole.

-In contrast, here’s an excerpt from a review by an Assist-2-Sell customer who had a less-than-stellar experience with Assist-2-Sell in Pensacola, FL.
-He specifically called out his agent’s inexperience, lack of communication, and unreliability as major problems throughout the process.
+They specifically called out their agent's inexperience, lack of communication, and unreliability as major problems throughout the process.

 Conclusion: Is Assist-2-Sell the right option for you?